|NOCCCD COVID-19 Guidelines and Protocols Manual|

 District administration has been working with United Faculty, CSEA, and Adjunct Faculty United to draft MOU's to cover any working conditions that have changed or will be expected to change due to the COVID-19 crisis for a temporary period.
-The MOU's with CSEA and Adjunct Faculty United have been signed and the District is close to an agreement on the MOU language with United Faculty.

 |United Faculty MOU|